bachbaongan/Project/SQL/8_week_SQL_Challenge/README.md

 The Data Bank management team aims to expand their overall customer count while requiring assistance in monitoring the precise data storage requirements of its clientele.

-This case study revolves around computing metrics, assessing growth, and aiding business in intelligently analyzing their data to enhance forecasting and strategizing for future advancements!
+This case study revolves around computing metrics, assessing growth, and aiding businesses in intelligently analyzing their data to enhance forecasting and strategizing for future advancements!

 Let's view the [case study](https://8weeksqlchallenge.com/case-study-4/) and [my solution](https://github.com/bachbaongan/Portfolio_Data/tree/main/SQL/8_week_SQL_Challenge/Case%20Study%20%234) for Danny.